 There are 78 cards in the Tarot deck, divided into 22 Major Arcana and 56 Minor Arcana.
 The word ‘Arcana’ means secrets, and where the Major reflects big events in our life, the Minor Arcana reflect the mysteries of every-day life.
 Minor cards offer guidance on work, relationships, money and health; as well as other regular events in your life.

 The Minor Arcana Suits

 Tarot’s four suits are similar to playing cards, numbered Ace to 10, with royal cards.
 For this reason, people often assume that Tarot cards evolved from playing cards, but there is no evidence to suggest this.
 It appears they developed along side each other.
 While Tarot may have begun it’s history as a game too, it has since evolved into a complex spiritual tool.
+See: History of Tarot.

 The Suit of Cups represents your intuition, emotions and creativity.
 The Cups cards often appear in a reading when you ask about personal development, as well as love and your relationships with other people.
 Cups represent the astrological element Water.
 In modern decks, artists and occultists sometimes reinterpret the Cups, and call them Hearts, Chalices, Goblets, Water and Vessels.